tar80/vim-parenmatch/readme.md

 ### Itmatch for neovim

-Itmatch owerrides and replaces "%" key.
+Itmatch overrides and replaces "%" key.
 Only works if there is a specific keyword under the cursor, otherwise the standard behavior of the "%" key is used.
 Itmatch only references treesitter-node.
 Therefore, accurate positioning may not be possible.

 ### Credit